Summary

 Drawbacks:

 No price protection.
-Prices usually go up once a year.
+Prices typically increase once a year.

-You may have a better price on your volume licences.
+You may be able to obtain a better price on your volume licences.

 Costs: